Suppressing your appetite is actually quite easy, but does that mean you should do it?

 HCG, when used correctly, rates a 7/10.

-Last on the list is Atomoxtine which is a selective nor-epinephrine re-uptake inhibitor.
+Last on the list is Atomoxetine which is a selective norepinephrine reuptake inhibitor.

-Norepinephrine is a neurotransmitter which increases overall activity and may promote an increase in alertness, focus and energy.
+Norepinephrine is a neurotransmitter that increases overall activity and may promote an increase in alertness, focus, and energy.

-Atomoxetine is only mentioned here because one of the side effects of excess nor-epinephrine (the neurotransmitter) is appetite suppression and nausea.
+Atomoxetine is only mentioned here because one of the side effects of excess nor-epinephrine (the neurotransmitter) is appetite suppression and nausea (18).

 One of the downsides to using Atomoxetine is that it does cause nausea and the amount can vary from individual to individual.